Rimasuchus: History and naming

 The generic name "Rimasuchus" comes from the Latin words rima, meaning "crack", which is referencing the East African rift valley.
 However the fact that later studies have shown the absence of Rimasuchus in the region renders the name somewhat ironic.
 The species name honors Arthur H. Lloyd, who initially discovered the fossils in Egypt.

+Description

+Rimasuchus has a brevirostrine skull, meaning the snout is short and broad.
+The premaxillae are wider than long.
+The suture between the premaxillae and maxillae on the palate is relatively straight.

 Phylogeny

 Early studies on Rimasuchus generally thought it to be a member of the genus Crocodylus within the Crocodylinae.
 Given its age it was believed for some time to have been the direct ancestor to the modern Nile crocodile.
 However most later studies came to agree that it was much more closely related to the Osteolaeminae, which includes both species of extant dwarf crocodiles.
 Given this placement, which was later supported by the animal being considered a distinct genus, the hypothesis that it was ancestral to Nile crocodiles has generally fallen out of favour.
 Pickford came to consider "Crocodylus" gariepensis the true ancestor of Nile crocodiles in 2003, however much like Rimasuchus it too was later recovered to likely fall within Osteolaeminae.

 A 2018 tip dating study by Lee & Yates simultaneously using morphological, molecular (DNA sequencing), and stratigraphic (fossil age) data established the inter-relationships within Crocodylidae and in 2021, Hekkala et al. were able to use paleogenomics, extracting DNA from the extinct Voay, to better establish the relationships within Crocodylidae, including the subfamilies Crocodylinae and Osteolaeminae.
 Their results confirmed Rimasuchus status as an osteolaemine.
 In their phylogenetic tree Rimasuchus was recovered as the closest relative to the two modern dwarf crocodile species and more derived than Brochuchus.

 Restricting the analysis to work based on morphological data alone also finds it to be an osteolaemine, although the internal relationships of the clade differ slightly.
 Here, it takes a more basal position, neither especially close to the extant forms nor to the long-snouted Euthecodon.